CJOWood/picsync/README.md

 At the time this project was started, Nixplay didn't have functionality to pull from SmugMug or Google Photos.
 There is now a built-in Google Photos integration.

-However, it wants access to all your google photos data, and I wanted to limit its scope to read-only, and ideally read-only of just particular albums for security.
+However, it wants access to all your google photos data, and I wanted to limit its scope to just the photos you pick.
+The new Google Photos Picker API allows this by granting read-only access only to selected media items.
 As well, you can see clearly that picsync is doing nothing nefarious with any of the photo data (just really simple reads from Google Photos), and all the credentials stay on your system.